How to install WordPress on a subdomain

 . cPanel creates the subdomain.

-Step #2: Install WordPress using Softaculous
+Step #2: How To Install WordPress On cPanel With Softaculous

 After you create the subdomain, you're ready to install WordPress.
 To do this, follow these steps: